Do I have to polish this? Customers ask me this question all the time about their spoon rings, fork bracelets and other Lost & Forged creations.

 If you want to keep your silver looking shiny, though, you'll have to take some proactive steps.
 Read on to learn more.
 But first....

-If you wear sterling silver spoon rings, silverplated silver spoon rings, silver fork bracelets or any other type of silver jewelry, over time you'll see it tarnish over time.
-Tarnish is a discoloration due to natural chemical reactions.
-Tarnishing may occur more or less quickly depending on air quality, exposure to water and sweat, and other factors.
-In addition to tarnish, silver jewelry may also accumulate other types of dirt and grime, too.
+What is tarnish?
+It's a discoloration due to natural chemical reactions.
+Tarnishing may occur more or less quickly depending on air quality, exposure to water and sweat, and numerous environmental factors.

-Did you know that you can clean most tarnished silver jewelry with regular, safe household ingredients?
-All you need is white vinegar and baking soda.
-Soak the tarnished silver piece in a solution of 1/2 cup white vinegar and 2 tbsp. baking soda (get ready for the fizzing!) for two to three hours, then rinse and dry.
+You can also try this trick, using white vinegar and baking soda: Soak the tarnished silver piece in a solution of 1/2 cup white vinegar and 2 tbsp. baking soda (get ready for the fizzing!) for two to three hours, then rinse and dry.

 Want to keep it shiny without any polishing?
 Consider applying a protective coating like spray-on acrylic.
 Krylon makes one popular clear acrylic product.
 You can find it in the spray paint deparments of home improvement stores and hobby shops.